Hephyrius/Immuni-Hundred-POC/README.md

-# Truffle-Hardhat-Template
+# Hundred Gnosis Proof of Concept

-### Author: Hephyrius
+### Author: Hephyrius.ETH

-A template repo that I use for quickly starting new solidity projects.

-Using hardhat for development and truffle for deployment.
+The repository with a complete working proof of concept for the GNOSIS Hundred Finance Hack

 ### Install packages